willidad/wk-charts/tasks.md

 Fix: c57e2f8 Domain not set correctly for y in case y right is specified

-Fix: Chart is not updated on data change
+Fix: a67d0da Chart is not updated on data change

+bar and column chart enter/exit animations wrong

-TODO
+TODO / Features

 change charts to new animation method